brianurzua/Python-Projects/README.md

 # Python-Projects

 This is where all my projects for my Python Course will be.
+It will also contain challenges and assignemts that were assigned by the tech academy.

 Projects: